 - Ping enables accesses associated with a specific cookie or IP address to be associated with other activities or profiles similarly identified.

-- Ping uses the profile data from a web access to find matching profile data in authenticated events (email opens, clicks, and application page logins) and associate the web accesses to a specific user based upon this matching profile data.
+- Ping uses the profile data from a web access to find matching profile data in authenticated events (email opens, clicks, and application page logins) and to associate the web accesses to a specific user based upon this matching profile data.

 - Ping provides a view of the web accesses on a user-by-user basis.